Optimizing Adaptive Attacks against Watermarks for Language Models

 Abstract

-Large Language Models (LLMs) can be misused to spread online spam and misinformation.
-Content watermarking deters misuse by hiding a message in model-generated outputs, enabling their detection using a secret watermarking key.
+Large Language Models (LLMs) can be misused to spread unwanted content at scale.
+Content watermarking deters misuse by hiding messages in content, enabling its detection using a secret watermarking key.
 Robustness is a core security property, stating that evading detection requires (significant) degradation of the content’s quality.
 Many LLM watermarking methods have been proposed, but robustness is tested only against non-adaptive attackers who lack knowledge of the watermarking method and can find only suboptimal attacks.
-We formulate the robustness of LLM watermarking as an objective function and propose preference-based optimization to tune adaptive attacks against the specific watermarking method.
-Our evaluation shows that (i) adaptive attacks substantially outperform non-adaptive baselines. (ii) Even in a non-adaptive setting, adaptive attacks optimized against a few known watermarks remain highly effective when tested against other unseen watermarks, and (iii) optimization-based attacks are practical and require less than seven GPU hours.
-Our findings underscore the need to test robustness against adaptive attackers.
+We formulate watermark robustness as an objective function and use preference-based optimization to tune adaptive attacks against the specific watermarking method.
+Our evaluation shows that (i) adaptive attacks evade detection against all surveyed watermarks, (ii) training against any watermark succeeds in evading unseen watermarks, and (iii) optimization-based attacks are cost-effective.
+Our findings underscore the need to test robustness against adaptively tuned attacks.
+We release our adaptively optimized paraphrasers at https://github.com/nilslukas/ada-wm-evasion.